Clergy – Rabbi Karen Sherman

 Rabbi Sherman is the heart of the Temple Etz Rimon community.
 In addition to leading worship services, she officiates at life-cycle events, teaches adult education classes, directs the Religious School, and provides pastoral counseling to our congregants and families.

 Rabbi Sherman grew up in Orange County and spent her youth as a camper and CIT at Camp Swig in Saratoga.
-While earning a Bachelor's Degree in Social Ecology at University of California at Irvine, she worked as the Camp Director and Youth Advisor at her home congregation, Temple Beth Sholom in Santa Ana.
+While earning a Bachelor’s Degree in Social Ecology at University of California at Irvine, she worked as the Camp Director and Youth Advisor at her home congregation, Temple Beth Sholom in Santa Ana.
 She then earned a Masters Degree in Social Work at the University of Southern California.
-Following graduation, she was the Special Assistant to the CEO and later the Director of Children's Services at a Los Angeles-based substance abuse treatment center for women.
-She later worked for a nationally-recognized, non-profit agency as an advocate and public policy analyst.
+Following graduation, she was the Special Assistant to the CEO and later the Director of Children’s Services at a Los Angeles-based substance abuse treatment center for women.
+Rabbi Sherman later worked for a nationally recognized, non-profit agency as an advocate and public policy analyst.
 There she coordinated collaborative projects aimed at improving and integrating substance abuse and child welfare services for children and families across California.
 Rabbi Sherman is married to Harvey and they have two teenage daughters.

 Rabbi Sherman’s love for Judaism is evident in everything she does.
 Her wide range of academic knowledge and professional experience is augmented by her love of liturgy, her passion for social justice, her integrity, her compassion, and a true rabbinic heart.

 Click HERE to contact Rabbi Karen Sherman directly.